Solving Linear Equations

 $\text{no solution}$

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Solving Linear Equations.
-Justin Math: Algebra. https://justinmath.com/solving-linear-equations/
+In Justin Math: Algebra. https://justinmath.com/solving-linear-equations/